minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 	x is 1
 	y is 2

-Obviously, the numbers haven’t really been swapped.
-We’ll find out why next time!
+Obviously, the numbers haven't really been swapped.
+We'll find out why next time!